18 Feb How can I shrink my bunions naturally?

 It is well proven that you can treat a bunion naturally, whether they ‘shrink’ in size depends on a couple of factors.
 Let’s dive into this and see if you can effectively shrink or reduce the size of your bunion.

 Bunion is a broad term that describes a number of different conditions that affect the 1st MTPJ or the big toe joint.
 The factors that determine whether you can reduce the size of the bunion depend upon how much of your bunion is made up of bony growth vs how much is made up of a deviation of the big toe.

 In many cases the bump that is associated with a bunion is made up of a deviation of the big toe that pokes out, this then has a soft tissue swelling that adds to the ‘bump’ on the side of the toe.
 If your bunion is actually caused more by deviation and swelling than by a significant growth of bone, then there are very effective treatment methods that can be utilised without you having to consider surgery.

-Foot mobilisation Therapy (FMT) is a hands-on treatment, that aims to straighten the deviation in the big toe through gentle and steady realignment therapy.
-This helps strengthen the big toe, the joint, and the muscles in and around that area of the foot.
+Foot mobilisation Therapy (FMT) is a hands-on treatment, that aims to improve function through the foot, ankle and big toe.
+This helps strengthen the big toe, the joint, and the muscles in and around that area of the foot..

 Benefits of foot mobilisation

 - It’s a gentle approach, with significantly less pain or impact on day to day activity than bunion surgery.

 - Unlike surgery or orthotics, FMT doesn’t require you to change your footwear or activities that you enjoy so it has far less limitation on your lifestyle

 - FMT doesn’t require recovery time.
 The exercise and hands-on manipulation are completed over a series of sessions, with some quick at-home exercise to perform between sessions.
 Because the process is gentle and gradual, no recovery time is required between sessions